 Less than Significant Impact.
-As indicated in Response R-2 above, the project involves a net increase of 20 residential dwelling units.
-The project is not expected to result in a significant increase in the amount of runoff, since the site is currently developed, and the new project will span across the site, except for the existing two residential units and garage to be maintained, and the area surrounding these structures.
 Runoff from the project site would be conveyed via streets and gutters to storm drain locations around the project site.
-The proposed project's slight increase in runoff would not require any substantial changes to the existing drainage pattern of the site or the area, nor would it affect the capacity of the existing storm drain system.
+The proposed project's slight increase in runoff would not require any substantial changes to the existing drainage patter of the site of the area, nor would it affect the capacity of the existing storm drain system.
 Therefore, no significant impacts would occur.